tide-foundation/tidecloak-client-nextJS/README.md

 1. User opens the default homepage at http://localhost:3000 (served by `index.js`).
 2. The page initializes a TideCloak session (in a hidden frame `silent-check-sso.html`) that performs a background check against TideCloak.
-3. If TideCloak reconizes that user to be already signed-in, it'll provide the necessary code required for authentication.
+3. If TideCloak recognizes that user to be already signed-in, it'll provide the necessary code required for authentication.
-4. Once confirmed as authneticated, the `index.js` page will automatically redirect the user to be routed as authenticated.
+4. Once confirmed as authenticated, the `index.js` page will automatically redirect the user to be routed as authenticated.
 5. The `redirect.js` page will initialize the access tokens in the session and redirect the user to the backend for validation.
 6. Once the `middleware.js` backend validates the tokens and the specific user's roles in the context of this session, it redirects the user to its final secure destination.
 7. The `pretected.js` renders only for the authenticated and authorised user.
 From this point onwards, the user's token will follow every page they go, where the middleware will recheck before rendering the protected content on the browser.

 ## Unauthenticated access attempt

-When a user fails to sucessfuly authenticate, it will be redirected back to the original home page on `index.js`.
+When a user fails to successfully authenticate, it will be redirected back to the original home page on `index.js`.

 <img src="ax/nextjs-unauthenticatedattempt.drawio.svg" alt="Unauthenticated flow" title="Unauthenticated access attempt flow" width=100%>

 ## Unauthorized access attempt

-A successfuly authenticated user that have been assigned roles / permissions / priviledged that are insufficient for the pages / section of the web site will be redirected to the `fail.js` page where they could `sign out`.
+A successfully authenticated user that have been assigned roles / permissions / privileges that are insufficient for the pages / section of the web site will be redirected to the `fail.js` page where they could `sign out`.

 <img src="ax/nextjs-unauthorisedattempt.drawio.svg" alt="Unauthorized flow" title="Unauthorized access attempt flow" width=100%>